ballerina-platform/ballerina-lang/docs/style_guide/expressions.md

   age: 20};

   ```
-  then all the fields should be move in to new lines and should be block-indented.
+  then all the fields should be moved on to new lines and each field should be block-indented.

   ```ballerina
   Person p = {